johnbillion/wp-crontrol/readme.md

 ### What happens when I pause an event?

 Pausing an event will disable all actions attached to the event's hook.
 The event itself will remain in place and will run according to its schedule, but all actions attached to its hook will be disabled.
-This renders the event inoperative but keeps it scheduled so as to remain fully compatible with plugins which automatically schedule events when they're missing.
+This renders the event inoperative but keeps it scheduled so as to remain fully compatible with events which would otherwise get automatically rescheduled when they're missing.

 As pausing an event actually pauses its hook, all events that use the same hook will be paused or resumed when pausing and resuming an event.
 This is much more useful and reliable than pausing individual events separately.